-Graded class participation: Class participation including quizzes, essay questions, and group presentation will be worth 60 points.
+Graded class participation: Class participation including guizzes, essay questions, and group presentation will be worth 60 points.
 Quizzes and essay questions will be given in the course blackboard, and are open-book and open-notes.
-Class participation including quizzes and essay questions is intended to guide students towards important concepts or theories or key issues and help students prepare for exams, and the class participation points (resulted from quizzes and essay questions that are open-book and open-notes) are intended to increase students' grade.
+Class participation including guizzes and essay questions is intended to guide students towards important concepts or theories or key issues and help students prepare for exams, and the class participation points (resulted from quizzes and essay questions that are open-book and open-notes) are intended to increase students' grade.
 Students receive participation points for demonstrating learning with the aid of books and notes.
 Quizzes and essay questions are open-book and open-notes, but they are graded.
+Answers to essay questions may be submitted remotely or in class, and students must submit answers in the course blackboard in order to receive any points.
+Essay questions are available from the beginning of the semester and students can submit answers remotely any time before the due time.
+Thus, I do not accept late submissions regardless reasons.
+Answers submitted/emailed to me receive 0 point.
+Quizzes must be taken in class.
 Students with legitimate reasons and documentations for missing a quiz will receive prorated points for the missed quiz based on their performance on the next quiz they take.
+You must turn in the documentations to me within a week of a missed quiz.
 Early in the semester, students will form groups of 3-4 people and choose a topic regarding neurological disorders.
 Each group will then make a presentation during the last week of the semester.
 The group will be evaluated by the class and the instructor on a scale of 1 to 10 with 1 being poor and 10 being excellent.
 The rating will then be converted into points.
+The group presentation will be worth 22 points, and other class participation together will be worth 38 points.
 Note: No individual students will be given any opportunity to earn extra points.
 Any opportunity to earn extra points will be given in class.

-Grading : A: = or > 93% C+: = or > 77 % to < 80 % A-: = or $> 90 %$ to $< 93 %$ C: = or > 73 % to < 77 % B+: = or $> 87 %$ to $< 90 %$ C-: = or $> 70 %$ to $< 73 %$ B: = or > 83 % to < 87 % D+: = or $> 65 %$ to $< 70 %$ B-: = or > 80 % to < 83 % D: = or $>$ 60 % to $<$ 65 %
+Grading: A: = or > 93% C+: = or > 77 % to < 80 % A-: = or > 90 % to < 93 % C: = or > 73 % to < 77 % B+: = or > 87 % to < 90 % C-: = or $> 70 %$ to $< 73 %$ B: = or > 83 % to < 87 % D+: = or $> 65 %$ to $< 70 %$ B-: = or > 80 % to < 83 % D: = or > 60 % to < 65 %